Valérie Oka

-Valérie Oka is an Ivorian artist and designer.
+Valérie Oka (22 January 1967 – 8 April 2023) was an Ivorian artist and designer.

 Biography

 Valérie Oka was born in 1967 in Abidjan, Ivory Coast, to a French mother and an Ivorian father.
 She left for France at the age of 8.
 In 1990, she graduated from the Ecole supérieure d'arts graphiques de Paris.

 Oka worked in Paris until 1995 then returned to Africa as a designer, a relatively new activity at the time in Abidjan, communication consultant and professor of contemporary art at the Higher National Institute of Arts and Cultural Action.
 She received the European Union Prize at the Dakar Biennale in 2000.
 In 2003, she took part in the Boulev'art Festival, an event dedicated to the plastic arts in Cotonou, Benin in 2003 and was awarded the same year 2003 the Grand Prix from the Yehe Foundation, in the Ivory Coast.
 In 2006, she again participated in the Dakar Biennale, and that year was awarded the prize for best contemporary artist from the Union of Cultural Journalists of Côte d'Ivoire.
 From October 2007 to 2011, she worked for the Zuloga group on a cultural center dedicated to African art located in China.
 She then returned to Abidjan to live and work.

+Oka died on 8 April 2023, at the age of 56.